 - If you notice any email hard-bounces, you should make sure to either update the email address or delete it from your mailing list.
-Otherwise, If you continue using it, you are at risk of being marked as a spammer.
+If you use it, you are at risk of being a spammer.

 - Always check the auto-responses and replies you get as they may include relevant information, such as an updated email address.

 - Your contact list probably has many inactive contacts, which you’ve been emailing to regularly and never got a response from.
-You should decide to send them a break-up email and if they remain silent, then you should definitely remove them from your mailing list.
+You should decide to send them a break-up email.
+If they remain silent, then you should definitely remove them from your mailing list.

 A high-quality database will help your marketing and sales efforts in providing well-targeted and personalized content to your prospects.
 Be sure to only collect data you need and to keep your database clean and fresh.

 This guest blog post was written by Elaine Bennett who is a digital marketing specialist focused on helping startups and small businesses grow.
-Besides that, she’s a regular contributor for Bizzmark Blog and writes hands-on articles about business and marketing, as it allows her to reach even more entrepreneurs and help them on their business journey.
+Besides that, she’s a regular contributor for Bizzmark Blog and writes hands-on articles about business and marketing.